hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 > **NOTE: Shrinking the log2 fold changes will not change the total number of genes that are identified as significantly differentially expressed.** The shrinkage of fold change is to help with downstream assessment of results.
 For example, if you wanted to subset your significant genes based on fold change for further evaluation, you may want to use shruken values.
 Additionally, for functional analysis tools such as GSEA which require fold change values as input you would want to provide shrunken values.

-### Adding a fold change threshold:
-With large significant gene lists it can be hard to extract meaningful biological relevance.
-To help increase stringency, one can also **add a fold change threshold**.
-Use shrunken values here!

-For e.g., we can create a new threshold `lfc.cutoff` and set it to 0.58 (remember that we are working with log2 fold changes so this translates to an actual fold change of 1.5).

-`lfc.cutoff <- 0.58`

-`sigOE <- res_tableOE_tb %>% filter(padj < padj.cutoff & abs(log2FoldChange) > lfc.cutoff)`

 > ### An alternative approach to add the fold change threshold:
 > The `results()` function has an option to add a fold change threshold using the `lfcThrehsold` argument.
 This method is more statistically motivated, and is recommended when you want a more confident set of genes based on a certain fold-change.
 It actually performs a statistical test against the desired threshold, by performing a two-tailed test for log2 fold changes greater than the absolute value specified.
 The user can change the alternative hypothesis using `altHypothesis` and perform two one-tailed tests as well. **This is a more conservative approach, so expect to retrieve a much smaller set of genes!**